Mean curvature flow with generic low-entropy initial data: Introduction

 O.C.~was partially supported by a Sloan Fellowship, a Terman Fellowship, and NSF grants DMS-1811059 and DMS-2016403.
 K.C.~was supported by KIAS Individual Grant MG078901.
 C.M.~was supported by the NSF grant DMS-2050120 and DMS-2147521.
 F.S.~was supported by a Leverhulme Trust Research Project Grant RPG-2016-174.
 We would like to thank Richard Bamler for some discussions related to weak flows and surgery constructions.
+Finally we are grateful to the referees for many helpful suggestions concerning